Straight-Path-Solutions/sp_CheckSecurity/README.md

 	• TRUSTWORTHY database<br>
 	• Unusual database permissions<p>

-After completing all these checks, you will get a single result set with any issues found, ordered by vulnerability level.
+But there's more - over 70 checks in the latest version!
+After completing all these checks, you will get a single result set with any issues found, ordered by Importance (vulnerability) level.
 Each row will identify what we found, why it is a (potential) issue, what our recommendation for resolving the issue is, and a link for more information about the issue.

 # How do I use it?